Location: Various locations between East London to the Wild Atlantic South Africa including False Bay

 The ultimate quest to photograph all of South Africa’s endemic shark species

-If you are a serious shark fan and want to photograph as many sharks as possible, we are running a very special ‘once only’ South African Endemic Shark Expedition in March 2021.
+If you are a serious shark fan and want to photograph as many sharks as possible, we are running a very special South African Endemic Shark Diving Expedition.

-Comfortable hotels or lodges in Simon’s Town, Port Elizabeth, East London and Umkomaas.
+Comfortable hotels or lodges in East London, Port Elizabeth, Plettenberg Bay, False Bay, and the wild west coast.

 Experienced open water divers only.

-- 12 Nights in a variety of comfortable hotels along SA’s east coast.
+- 12 Nights in a variety of comfortable hotels and lodges.

-- Transportation between lodges along the east coast of South Africa.
+- Transportation between lodges along the coast of South Africa.